MobilePayDev/MobilePay-AppSwitch-API/REST APIs/v1/refund amount interface description.md

 <!-- /TOC -->

 ## Interface Identity
 The __Refund Amount__ REST interface is used to refund money, either in part or the whole amount.
-It is possible to refund transactions within a year after capture.
 <hr>

 ## Resources